Skip to main content

 Amount

-Strictly, to work out the amount of your personal savings allowance, you need to determine whether or not you have any income which is charged to tax at the higher rate (or additional rate).
+Strictly, to work out the amount of your personal savings allowance, you need to determine whether or not you have any income that falls within the higher rate (or additional rate) tax band, or the equivalent higher rate bands that apply to dividend income.
 In considering this question, you must ignore all the following:

-If you have income which is charged to tax at the higher rate or upper dividend rate (or would have been, ignoring the personal savings allowance, dividend allowance, and whether you are a Scottish or Welsh taxpayer), and not the additional rate or additional dividend rate, then your personal savings allowance is £500.
+If you have any income which falls within the higher rate or upper dividend rate of tax (or would have been, ignoring the personal savings allowance, dividend allowance, and whether you are a Scottish or Welsh taxpayer), and not the additional rate or additional dividend rate, then your personal savings allowance is £500.

 Example – effect of income on personal savings allowance